 Valley CDC developed 8 homeownership units after purchasing the land in 1994.
 Homes were sold to low-income households in early 1996.

-This 18 unit historic renovation provides affordable rental housing to low-income households in Northampton.
-The 18 units consist of 6 three-bedroom units; 6 one-bedroom units; and 6 efficiencies.
+This 18-unit historic renovation provides affordable rental housing to low-income households in Northampton.
+The 18 units consist of 6 three-bedroom units and 12 one-bedroom units.
 The building was completed in 1997.
-Valley CDC was the developer and owner of the property until it was sold in 2013 to Home City Housing, who also manages the property.
+Valley CDC was the developer and owner of the property until it was sold in 2013 to Home City Housing.

 Main Street, Amherst | 683-687 Main Street, Amherst